tlvaldepena/vectorsurv.org/_docs/settings/account-preferences.md

 Here, you can change how exported documents are labelled and saved.
 The default settings are 05418 for *Label Type*, Microsoft Excel for *Spreadsheet Format*, Microsoft Word for *Text Format*, and Compressed KML for *Spatial Format*.

 ## General Settings
 This allows you to edit the background color of the active form input field as a hexadecimal color code or by selecting along the color wheel that appears when you click in the field.
-Default is #C1FFC1.
+Default is #C1FFC1 (light green).

 ## Units of Measurement
 Change between metric (default) and US units for *Length*, *Mass*, *Temperature*, and *Volume*.